 Read on for the three very simple methods to test for insolvency.

-Firstly, is your company able to pay its debts as they fall due?
+The cash flow test, in layman’s terms, asks ‘is your company able to pay its debts when they fall due?’

-This test looks at your company’s assets versus its liabilities.
-Assets are anything your company owns, including property, stock, vehicles, equipment and cash.
+Assets are anything the company owns, including property, stock, vehicles, equipment and cash.
 Liabilities are debts the company owes, such as overdue tax and money owed to creditors.

 If you’re uncertain whether the company’s assets are enough to cover its debts, then your company may be insolvent.

-Whilst the above tests should help you work out whether your company is insolvent, we should stress they aren’t always conclusive.
+Whilst these three tests should help you work out whether your company is insolvent or not, we should stress they aren’t always conclusive.

 When a company is solvent and financially stable, the directors have a duty to maximise returns to the shareholders and ensure the company continues to make a profit.

-So, when is a company insolvent?
-If you’ve used the tests above and are concerned about your company, it’s important you seek advice.
+Think your company is insolvent?
+If you’ve used the tests above and are concerned about your company, seek advice immediately.

-If you’re in any doubt, give us a call and we’ll be able to clarify your position and your options, and answer any other questions you have.
+If you’re in any doubt, give us a call and we’ll clarify your position and your options and answer any other questions you have.

 Hudson Weir are an established firm of Insolvency Practitioners who specialise in business recovery and corporate financial solutions.
 Hudson Weir provides industry leading, nationwide services for its clients with the intention of easing financial pressures and providing recovery strategies for struggling businesses.More about us